-Insigniam initiated a multi functional sub-team to take on the challenge of significantly reducing the cycle time from last patient visit to final report.
-The first step in coaching this team was to have them examine the assumptions that gave them the basis for believing they could not make or affect the time line.
+Insigniam initiated a multi-functional sub-team to take on the challenge of significantly reducing the cycle time from the last patient visit to the final report.
+The first step in coaching this team was to have them examine the assumptions that gave them the basis for believing they could not make or affect the timeline.
 Once unlocked from these assumptions, the team was willing to take on the possibility of producing a radical change in the way they were doing business.
-The team took a stand to reduce the identified cycle time by 60 percent, doing the work from last patient visit to final report in ten weeks.
-The fact that this group of people, who were so negative about the current time line and their ability to cause any change, was now willing to put themselves on the line to produce a breakthrough was the first and most significant accomplishment of the project.
+The team took a stand to reduce the identified cycle time by 60 percent, doing the work from the last patient visit to the final report in ten weeks.
+The fact that this group of people, who were so negative about the current timeline and their ability to cause any change, was now willing to put themselves on the line to produce a breakthrough was the first and most significant accomplishment of the project.
 The team was aware that this result was impossible in their current product development paradigm and they were not sure how they would produce it.
 It was a turning point for the team.

 The team also completely reinvented the relationships they had with their numerous vendors, creating a virtual partnership with and between vendor companies that resulted in breakthrough results in time savings and accuracy that could never have been anticipated.
 Lastly, the team took on working with the 99 clinical sites themselves to involve them in the overall project and enlist their support in having a breakthrough in documentation accuracy.
 With Insigniam’s coaching throughout the year, the team continued to identify the assumptions that were in the way of affecting the critical leverage points for success.
 Insigniam also worked with the team to keep the possibility of the project alive in the face of day-to-day problems and breakdowns.